aperez809/OOD-Assignments/Assignment5/README.txt

 Shape:
 Added checkOverlap, addAction, getActions, getShapeName, removeAction methods to Shape, declared in Shape interface and implemented in AbstractShape / child classes.

+METHODS TO ADD FOR ASSIGNMENT 7
+- setTick that can replay animations
+    - will also need to add a button to the Swing panel that can trigger this method

+-